Pragmatic UX Design

 MY WORK

-Impact-obsession – sketching, wireframing, and building in-house frameworks that facilitate fast-paced shipping cycles.
+Impact-obsession – building in-house frameworks that facilitate fast-paced shipping cycles.

-Super IC – user & market feedback evaluation, data analysis, sketching, flowcharting, look dev, and design systems.
+Super IC – user & market research, data analysis, sketching, flowcharting, look dev, and design systems.

 THE CHALLENGES